 2. There is no approved fire department access as defined in the King County road standards and IFC 503, as amended; or

-3. If 2,000)) There is not:
+3. If 2,000)) There is no approved fire access as defined in K.C.C.
+Title 14 and IFC 503;

+2. The structure has a total floor area, including basements, that exceed 10,000 square feet; or:

+3. There is not:

-1.1 A minimum fire flow of 1,000 gallons per minute ((or more fire flow is required or where the total floor area included within the surrounding exterior walls on all floor levels including basements exceeds 10,000 square feet.
+3.1 A minimum fire flow of 1,000 gallons per minute ((or more fire flow is required or where the total floor area included within the surrounding exterior walls on all floor levels including basements exceeds 10,000 square feet.
 For townhouses, each unit is considered a separate building)) as defined in IFC Appendix B; or